 In order to analyze the aggregate health implications of historical migration flows, we construct a measure that proxies the risk of vitamin D deficiency in a given population.
-The measure tracks the difference between UV-R intensity in the ancestral place of residence of the population (ancestor UV-R) and the actual level of UV-R intensity at the place of current residence (current UV-R).
+The measure tracks the difference between UV-R intensity in the ancestral place of residence of the population (ancestor UV-R) and the actual level of UV-R intensity at the place of current residence (ambient UV-R).
 The computation of ancestor UV-R is made possible by using the World Migration Matrix between 1500 and the present, built by Putterman and Weil (2010).
 For each country the database records the fraction of the current population with ancestral (i.e., year 1500 C.E.) origins elsewhere; ancestor UV-R can therefore be defined as a weighted average of UV-R in ancestral homelands, with 1500 C.E. population shares used as weights.
 We derive a similar measure for each of the 51 US states.
-The idea behind our measure is that ancestor UV-R, through a well-established evolutionary mechanism described in Section 2, should capture the average intensity of skin pigmentation in the current population: if ancestor UV-R is high, one would expect a population with relatively intense skin pigmentation.
-Insofar as ancestor UV-R exceeds actual UV-R in a given location, one would expect an elevated risk of vitamin D deficiency in the present-day population, which should work to elevate mortality and morbidity, ceteris paribus.2
+The idea behind our measure is that ancestor UV-R, through a wellestablished evolutionary mechanism described in Section 2, should capture the average intensity of skin pigmentation in the current population.
+Insofar as ancestor UV-R exceeds ambient UV-R in a given location, one would expect an elevated risk of vitamin D deficiency in the present-day population, which should work to elevate mortality and morbidity, ceteris paribus.2

 With the difference between ancestor and actual UV-R as a measure for the potential risk of vitamin D deficiency, we proceed to examine its explanatory power vis-à-vis life expectancy across the world.
 Our baseline finding shows that greater risk of vitamin D deficiency is negatively correlated with longevity.
 This holds true even when we condition on well-studied contemporary correlates of longevity such as per capita income, human capital and income inequality.
-We also document that neither the level of UV-R in itself nor latitude at the place of residence render the risk-of-vitamin-D-deficiency variable insignificant, consistent with the hypothesis that we obtain identification through the imbalance between ancestor and current UV-R exposure, not simply from differences in the current environment.
-Moreover, the correlation we uncover remains significant even when we filter out other historical and geographic correlates of contemporary life expectancy.
+We also document that neither the level of UV-R in itself nor latitude at the place of residence render the risk-of-vitamin-D-deficiency variable insignificant, consistent with the hypothesis that we obtain identification through the imbalance between ancestor and ambient UV-R exposure, not simply from differences in the current environment.
+Moreover, the correlation we uncover remains significant even when we filter out other historical and geographic correlates of contemporary life greens (the largest drug retailing company in the US), 100 vitamin D tablets (1 tablet = 1000 IU) cost USD 9.99 (www.walgreen.com was visited 1 December 2015).
+As the diet will provide some vitamin D, one tablet every second day should suffice, which amounts to about USD 18 for a full year.